George Bingenheimer

-George Bingenheimer (1861 - 1920) was an early settler, businessman, and land developer for the city of Mandan, North Dakota.
+George Henry Bingenheimer (April 18, 1861 — December 24, 1920) was an early settler, drug store owner, and land developer for the city of Mandan, North Dakota.
 Active in local politics, he served as Morton County Treasurer (1882–1886), Sheriff (1889-1894), and as an Indian agent for Standing Rock from 1898–1903.
 Bingenheimer was an avid collector of Native American art and artifacts, and his extensive collection helped form the basis for the Smithsonian's National Museum of the American Indian.

 Early life

 George Bingenheimer was born on April 18, 1861, in Frankfort, Minnesota.
 His parents, Jacob and Margaret Bingenheimer, had nine children.
 George was the fifth oldest among them.
-The other siblings had moved to Minnesota from Hesse, located in central Germany, in 1849.
+The other siblings had moved to Minnesota from Hesse, in central Germany, in 1849.
 Jacob Bingenheimer, George's father, later became one of the foremost flour millers in Minneapolis.
 In March 1880, George Bingenheimer arrived in Mandan, followed a year later by his brother Ferdinand.
 George initially worked at William Hollenback's drug store, but in October 1881, he and Ferdinand joined forces and established their own drug store, which was Mandan's first drug store.
 Eventually, they sold the store to D.R.
 Taylor, who remained in the business and is known as Taylor Drug today.

-Political Career
+Political career

 George Bingenheimer was also involved in politics and attended multiple National Republican Conventions.
 He was chosen as the County Treasurer in 1882 and held the position until 1886.
 In 1885, he campaigned against the idea of western Morton County residents separating to create a new county.
 George Bingenheimer was a stockholder of the Pioneer Publishing Company.
 The Pioneer Publishing Co. was one of the first news companies established west of Missouri River.

 Standing Rock

 George Bingenheimer took over Major Cramsie's position, as Indian agent at Standing Rock on March 11, 1898, and served there for the following five years.
 He served as an Indian Agent at Fort Yates in Standing Rock.
-George Bingenheimer later faced accusations of serving under the suscpision of revenue misappropriation, and ultimately left the Indian service because of so.
+George Bingenheimer later faced accusations of serving under the suspicion of revenue misappropriation, and ultimately left the Indian service because of so.
 He was later cleared of these charges.
 He proceeded to leave Standing Rock, however, the "Major" along with his name, stuck with Bingenheimer.